Vyshak-04/Apple-navbar/README.md

 # Apple-navbar
-A simple navbar using HTML and CSS
+A simple responsive navbar using HTML and CSS.